HugoRamonPereira/Fincheck/README.md

 And by adding the code above we only have to add pipes to our DTOs and everything will work just fine 😉.

 **OBS:** Pipes are added in the DTO file and for it to work we also have to use it in the controller.

+## Passwords Encrypted

+We used [bcryptjs](https://www.npmjs.com/package/bcryptjs) to safely save our passwords in the database encrypted, to avoid simply saving them as plain text.

+## Repositories

+We created repositories to abstract Prisma from our code.
+We added Prisma Service in the Users Repositories so that all the users can make use of Prisma.
+And by doing so we can even swap Prisma for TypeORM and it would work as long as we obey the object structure and naming.

+Also created Database Module to use in all of our application without having to import it everywhere.
+We used the decorator **@Global()** and exported UsersRepository so that anyone who uses the UsersRepository will be making use of our Database with no need to import it.